rsol1225/rsol1225/README.md

 ##  🎯 Goals
 Develop innovative AI solutions to solve real-world problems.
-Continue contributing to open-source projects and collaborating with like-minded individuals.
 Grow as a software engineer by applying my skills in impactful projects.